gaxyz/bernardo/README.md

 * Basic nextflow modules and workflow for simulation analysis

-* Containerization of workflow for simple and efficient implementation on HPCCs
+* ~~Containerization of workflow for~~ simple and efficient implementation on HPCCs

 * Simulation of admixed populations under a standardised model (north american admixture)

 * Basic LDMAP pipeline for a single subset of chromosome 16

+* LDMAP sliding window approach in a parallelized manner.

+* General LDMAP pipeline for computing multiple populations (single chromosome)

 ## To-do list (orderded)

-1. Adapt nf modules to run LDMAP on multiple tracts of a chromosome

-2. Adapt nf modules to integrate multiple LDMAP results into a single-chromosome result

-3. Adapt nf modules to run LDMAP on multiple chromosomes
+1. Adapt nf modules to run LDMAP on multiple chromosomes automatically.

-4. Quality control of intermediary steps
+2. Quality control of intermediary steps

-5. ???
+3. ???